 - The acquisition of knowledge or skills is known as learning.
 While memory is the expression of the acquired knowledge or skill.

-- Learning and memory is one of the major functions of the nervous system.
+- Learning and memory are one of the major functions of the nervous system.

 Controlling The Digestive System